 |Bank of America® Customized Cash Rewards Credit Card||3% cash back on a category of your choice: gas, online shopping, dining, travel, drugstores or home improvements and furnishings|

 2% cash back on grocery store and wholesale club purchases

 ($2,500 combined spend limit on 2% and 3% categories each quarter)

 |$200 online cash rewards after spending $1,000 in the first 90 days||$0||0% APR on purchases and balance transfers for 15 billing cycles, then 13.99% to 23.99% variable|

 (Balance transfers must be made in the first 60 days to qualify)

 |Blue Cash Everyday® Card from American Express||3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%)|

 2% cash back at U.S. gas stations and select U.S. department stores

 1% cash back on other purchases

 The Bank of America Customized Cash Rewards card offers $200 online cash rewards to new cardholders who spend $1,000 in the first 90 days.
-The Blue Cash Everyday card offers a $100 statement credit to new cardholders who spend $2,000 in the first six months, plus 20% back on Amazon.com purchases in the first six months (for up to $150 in cash back).
+The Blue Cash Everyday card now also offers a $200 statement credit to new cardholders who spend $2,000 in the first six months.

 Earning cash back